10 Best Mountain Bike under 500 of 2018 – Buyer’s Guide and Reviews

 On the other hand, exclusively men bikes are designed on the basis that men have longer torsos.
 The main differences in design come in the saddle design.
 Furthermore, generally, women’s bikes spot shorter handlebars than their male counterparts.
 However, women do not have to stick to female bikes only and neither do men need to stick to exclusively men’s mountain bikes.
 It all boils down to personal preference and bike fit.

 5. Energy efficiency

 All the components and the build of a bike come together to either limit or enhance your energy efficiency.
 The type of mtb pedals, saddle position, angle of the handlebars and size of the wheels as well as the size and constituent material of the bike’s frame all come together to determine how functionally efficient a mountain bike is.

 While most mtb manufacturers offer these parts, you may need to make several adjustments to your bike to enhance its efficiency and functionality.
 Some riders prefer to custom-made bikes that best address their specific needs.
 However, custom bike building requires advanced skills in mountain mechanics and a good understanding of the various parts and their compatibility.

-There you have it, the best mountain bike under 500.
 Even at a limited budget, it’s possible to land a uniquely efficient high performance mountain bike.
 All it takes is thorough research and a keen eye for your preferable bike features.
 Since a majority of mountain bikes will be shipped to you partially assembled, it is important to get it you new acquisition finely tuned up to your preference by a professional to ensure safety and optimal functionality.
 Whether you are looking to upgrade your current bike gift loved one, this guide will be a reliable starting point to find the best mountain bike under 500 in the market.